|

 Instructor: Scott Malbaurn

-Meet the Schneider Museum of Art’s Executive Director, Scott Malbaurn, to learn about the Winter exhibition through two classes.
-The first will be a classroom lecture with PowerPoint presentation.
-The second will be an in-person walkthrough of the exhibition.
-Meet fellow arts lovers and be confident in walking your friends and family through the exhibition with follow-up visits.
+Other World/s brings together four artists working in diverse media such as sculpture, installation, ceramics, embellished photography, and painting.
+Each artist crafts a world that borders on reality and the abstract.
+There is a science fiction feel to some exhibits and an uncanny familiarity to others.
+With the Schneider Museum of Art’s executive director, Scott Malbaurn, learn about the winter exhibition through two classes.
+The first will be a classroom PowerPoint presentation, and the second will be a walkthrough of the exhibition.
+You’ll meet fellow arts lovers and be confident in walking your friends and family through the exhibition with follow-up visits.
+The exhibition will be accompanied by a catalog with an exhibition essay.
+Students will receive a complimentary catalog.

 |